charmander/cpassacre/README.md

  - [Words in schemata][1] are not supported.

- - Usernames are not supported.
+ - Usernames are not supported; use `<identifier>:<username>` as an identifier for compatibility.
-   Prefix your password with a username and a colon for compatibility.

- - Site identifiers are not converted to Punycode automatically.
+ - Site identifiers are not converted to Punycode automatically;
-   Do this manually for compatibility.
+   do this manually for compatibility.

  - Password confirmation is not supported.